 - Step 2: Then add beaten eggs.

-- Step 3: In a medium bowl, sift dry ingredients (flour, salt and baking powder) together.
+- Step 3: In a medium bowl, sift dry ingredients (flour, salt, and baking powder) together.

-- Step 4: Then add milk to butter mixture, alternately with the flour mixture, a little bit at a time, beating between additions.
+- Step 4: Then add milk to the butter mixture, alternately with the flour mixture, a little bit at a time, beating between additions.

 - Step 5: Start with milk, then the flour mixture, then end with milk.